Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-This program suits new entrants into the telecommunications industry wanting to learn and apply a range of skills in a varied work context, from installing to operating telecommunications equipment.
+This program suits new entrants to the telecommunications industry wanting to learn and apply a range of skills in a varied work context, from installing to operating telecommunications equipment.

 You will experience extensive practical work in a simulated commercial environment while learning about cabling rules.
 You will also be trained to use typical commercial telecommunications equipment, in preparation for future employment.

-Telecommunications cablers install and maintain cabling for networks across a wide array of communications platforms in both analogue and digital formats.
+Telecommunications cablers install and maintain cabling for networks across a wide array of communications platforms in both analogue and digital formats on customer premises.

 This program is delivered face-to-face with most materials available online through Blackboard, our online learning management system.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, workshops, presentations, and group discussions.